CPernet/EEGPreprocessing_Not_so_Basic/README.md

 [Automagic](https://github.com/methlabUZH/automagic) to automate the preprocessing steps illustrated in the script

 ## Source denoising

-This method is demonstrated using Python and MNE python with simulated data (because we know the truth).
+This method is demonstrated using Python and MNE-Python with simulated data (because we know the truth).

 This can be run in the Jupyter notebook.

 /code folder contains all the code necessary to run the analyses